 This one started slow and felt like a typical Roman Reigns match until toward the end.
-Things picked up as the fans really got behind Wyatt and were enjoying the back and forth action.
+Things picked up as the fans really got behind Wyatt and were enjoying the back-and-forth action.
 Finish saw a hooded mystery man interfere and help Wyatt pick up the win – the mystery man turned out to be Luke Harper who seemed to rejoin his former mentor Wyatt.

 Charlotte defeated Brie Bella and Sasha Banks

 Stephanie McMahon herself announced this previously unannounced match, and it was already evident that the Divas were going to get much more of a spotlight from here on out.
-Each of the three groups that were formed this past Monday were told to pick one representative for this match.
-Banks and Charlotte have had many classics in NXT, but obviously had to slow things down a bit with Brie involved.
+Each of the three groups that were formed this past Monday was told to pick one representative for this match.
+Banks and Charlotte have had many classics in NXT but obviously had to slow things down a bit with Brie involved.
 It’s evident that the current Divas can’t hang with these NXT ladies, so the future matches should prove to be interesting.
 Charlotte wins the match by getting Brie to tap out to the “Figure 8” which was a smart move based on who was in the match.
 Actually looking forward to the next Divas showdown after this.